Here Are Some Money-Saving Tips You Can Follow To Avoid That Pain At The Pump

 4. Take public transportation.
 Ride your bike.
 Carpool to work with someone who has an electric vehicle.
 The less you drive your own car, the less you have to fill up the tank.

-5. You can become a COSTCO Of BJ’s member and enjoy cheaper fuel prices.MORE NEWS: Fatal Oakland Park Crash Involving 3 Vehicles Under Investigation
+5. You can become a COSTCO Of BJ’s member and enjoy cheaper fuel prices.MORE NEWS: Going To The Miami Beach Air And Sea Show This Memorial Day Weekend?
+Here's What You Can Expect

 (CBS MoneyWatch contributed to this report).